NirmalSankalana/redux-toolkit-tutorial/README.md

 3. To specify how the space tree is updated based on action write pure reducers

 ![Three principle's overview](./img//img_1.png)

+## Middleware

+The suggested way to extend Redux with custom functionality.
+Provides a third-party extension point between dispatching an action, and the moment it reaches the reducer.
+Middlewares are used for logging, crash reporting, performing asynchrnous tasks.

 [Additional Reading](https://www.knowledgehut.com/blog/web-development/redux-toolkit)